react-navigation/react-navigation.github.io/versioned_docs/version-6.x/getting-started.md

 ```

 `react-native-screens` package requires one additional configuration step to properly
 work on Android devices.
-Edit `MainActivity.kt` file which is located in `android/app/src/main/java/<your package name>/MainActivity.kt`.
+Edit `MainActivity.kt` or `MainActivity.java` file which is located under `android/app/src/main/java/<your package name>/`.

 Add the highlighted code to the body of `MainActivity` class: